greatkay-olowo/greatkay-olowo/README.md

 I have 10 years experince in financial account, lending, fintech and software engineering.

-I love working with React, Node, Javascript, and Python.
+I love working with HTML, CSS, React, Node, Javascript, MongoDB and PostgresQL.

 How to reach me: [LinkedIn](https://www.linkedin.com/in/alao-e-kayode/) || oluwakayode.alao@gmail.com